zowe/docs-site/docs/user-guide/api-mediation/api-gateway-configuration.md

       If you use z/OSMF as an authentication provider, provide a valid `APPLID`.
 The API ML generates a passticket for the specified `APPLID` and subsequently uses this passticket to authenticate to z/OSMF.
 The default value in the installation of z/OSMF is `IZUDFLT`.

 3. Restart Zowe.

+## Enabling PassTicket support

+The following steps outline the procedure for enabling PassTicket Support:

+1. Follow the [API service documentation](../../extend/extend-apiml/authentication-for-apiml-services.md#authentication-with-passtickets) that explains how to activate support for PassTickets.
+    - The PassTickets for the API service must have the replay protection switched off.
+The PassTickets are exchanged between Zowe API Gateway and the API Service in a secure mainframe environment.
+2. Record the value of the APPLID of the API service.
+3. Enable the Zowe started task user ID to generate PassTickets for the API service.
+For more information, see [PassTicket Security Configuration](../../extend/extend-apiml/api-mediation-passtickets.md).
+4. Enable PassTicket support in the API Gateway for your API service.

+**Note:**
+PassTickets must be enabled for every user who requires access to the API service.

 ## Gateway retry policy